-In 2017, risk management and internal control topics were discussed by the relevant management committees and bodies, including the Management Board, the Executive Board, the Risk Committee and the Audit Committee of the Supervisory Board, and the Supervisory Board, according to their roles and responsibilities as outlined in the respective frameworks and charters.
-No material weaknesses was observed, and no significant changes or major improvements were made or planned to the risk management and internal control systems following from material weaknesses.
+In 2018, risk management and internal control topics were discussed by the relevant management committees and bodies, including the Management Board, the Executive Board, the Risk Committee and the Audit Committee of the Supervisory Board, and the Supervisory Board, according to their roles and responsibilities as outlined in the respective frameworks and charters.
+No material weaknesses were observed, and no significant changes or major improvements were made or planned to the risk management and internal control systems.